tmitzka2/memento-mori/README.md

 # memento-mori

-Takes the date of birth to show a reminder of our mortality.
+A web app made with *Streamlit*.
+Takes the user's date of birth to show a reminder of our mortality.

 **https://memento-mori.streamlit.app**